trolando/knor/README.md

 synthesis.
 Part of the code consists in a _Flex_ + _Bison_ parser for the format.
 The parser is used to provide:
 1. A translator from extended HOA to PGSolver format
-2. A translation to an Aiger file for model checking
+2. A translator from extended HOA to Aiger format, for model checking Both tools read from the standard input and output to the standard output.

 Additionally, some sample extended-HOA files are included.
 Most were generated using scripts from https://github.com/gaperez64/tlsf2gpg and dumping an